EUROMAMMALS/notebooks/README.md

    `db` is the name to the database to connect

-Following an example (without false parameters) of the final file
+Following an example (with false parameters) of the final file

     [eurodeer_db]
     host=myeuromammals.fmach.org